Abjad/abjad/trunk/abjad/docs/chapters/tutorials/lcs/index.rst

 Example 1
 ---------

-To understand the whys and hows of the LCS model implemented in Abjad, it is probably easier to base the discussion on concrete musical examples.
+To understand the whys and hows of the LCSM model implemented in Abjad, it is probably easier to base the discussion on concrete musical examples.
 Let's begin with a simple and rather abstract musical fragment: a measure with nested tuplets.